ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Validation: Review and update the system message handling in the `_generate_response` method of `MockClaudeClient`.
    - Status: Partially implemented, but issue persists.
 Further refinement needed.

-3. Inconsistent Response Prefix (High Likelihood)
+3. Inconsistent Response Prefix (Medium Likelihood)
-   - The response generation logic may be adding "Hello!" to non-Shakespearean responses, interfering with the Shakespearean prefix.
+   - The response generation logic may be adding "Hello!" to Shakespearean responses, interfering with the required "Hark!" prefix.
    - Validation: Review the response generation logic to ensure "Hello!" is not added to Shakespearean responses.
    - Status: To be investigated.

-4. Logging Inadequacy (Medium Likelihood)
+4. Logging Inadequacy (Low Likelihood)
    - The current logging might not provide enough information to diagnose the issue with system message handling.
    - Validation: Enhance logging in MockClaudeClient, particularly for system message processing and response generation.
-   - Status: Partially implemented, further enhancements needed.
+   - Status: Partially implemented, further enhancements may be needed.

-5. Test Case Mismatch (Low Likelihood)
-   - The test case for system messages might not be aligned with the current MockClaudeClient implementation or expected Claude API behavior.
-   - Validation: Review and update the `test_system_message` test case to ensure it matches the expected behavior.
-   - Status: To be investigated if other hypotheses don't fully resolve the issue.

-6. Model-Specific Behavior Not Implemented (New Hypothesis, Medium Likelihood)
-   - The `_generate_response` method might not be correctly differentiating between different Claude models (Haiku, Sonnet, Opus).
-   - Validation: Implement model-specific response generation logic in the `_generate_response` method.
-   - Status: To be investigated and implemented.

 ## Next Steps